hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 &lt;TRANSPORT EQUIPMENT-GOODS REFERENCE.Declaration goods item number&gt; is filled in with the item number of the goods concerned as provided in Declaration goods item number.

 **Technical Description**

-N/A

-## G0007

-**Functional Description**

-The Header shall be included if the field &lt;TRANSIT OPERATION.MRN&gt; is PRESENT in the rejected message, and can be included in the CD917C.

-**Technical Description**